ChloeHeekSuh/spark-realtime-streaming-emr-5.34/README.md

 Those parquets will be saved to the S3 bucket and also Athena set up the table with the parquet as I defined on the spark Jar.
 The reason why using Athena is to query the Hudi data that read the data all of in MSK directly.

 ## Sources
-This app is inspired by Edwin Guo’s lecture and [Spark Streaming with Kafka-Connect Debezium Connector by @Suchit Gupta](https://suchit-g.medium.com/spark-streaming-with-kafka-connect-debezium-connector-ab9163808667)
+This project is inspired by Edwin Guo’s lecture and [Spark Streaming with Kafka-Connect Debezium Connector by @Suchit Gupta](https://suchit-g.medium.com/spark-streaming-with-kafka-connect-debezium-connector-ab9163808667)